Minuscule Schubert Varieties and Mirror Symmetry: Preliminaries

 holds for all $w\in W^Q$ in the Chow ring of $G/Q$, where $H$ is the unique Schubert divisor in $G/Q$ and $W^Q$ is the poset with the Bruhat order. \end{enumerate}

 As a corollary, it turns out that the degree of a minuscule Schubert variety $X(w)$ with respect to $\scO_{G/Q}(1)|_{X(w)}$ equals the number of maximal chains in $J(P_w)$.
-For example, we obtain $\deg \bSigma=33$ by counting the maximal chains in $J(P)$ in Figure \ref{fig:hasse}. \end{rem}
+For example, we obtain $\deg {\boldsymbol{\Sigma}}=33$ by counting the maximal chains in $J(\bfP)$ in Fig.~\ref{fig:hasse}. \end{Remark}

-Next we introduce further definitions for the description of singularities of minuscule Schubert varieties.
-As we expect from the computation in Example \ref{ex:sigma}, the Bruhat order on $W^Q$ is generated by simple reflections for minuscule $G/Q$ \cite[Lemma 1.14]{Lakshmibai-Weyman_MPSV}, that is,
+We introduce further def\/initions in order to describe singularities of minuscule Schubert varieties.
+As we expect from the computation in Example~\ref{ex:sigma}, the Bruhat order on $W^Q$ is generated by simple ref\/lections for minuscule $G/Q$ \cite[Lemma~1.14]{MR1080976}, that is,

+From this fact, a join irreducible element $u\in W^Q$ covers the unique element \smash{$s_{\beta_Q(u)}\cdot u\in W^Q$} where $\beta_Q(u)\in S$.
+Thus we can def\/ine a natural map $\beta_Q\colon P_Q \rightarrow S$.
+We call $\beta_Q$ the \textit{natural co\-lo\-ra\-tion} for a minuscule poset $P_Q$ by simple roots $S$.
+We also def\/ine the natural coloration~$\beta_w$ on each minuscule poset $P_w \subset P_Q$ by restricting~$\beta_Q$ on~$P_w$.
+The minuscule poset~$P_w$ with the natural coloration $\beta_w\colon P_w \rightarrow S$ has in fact the same information as the minuscule quiver introduced by Perrin \cite{MR2360316, MR2466424}, which gives a good description of geometric properties of minuscule Schubert varieties $X(w)$.
+We translate some combinatorial notion and useful facts on the geometry of minuscule Schubert varieties $X(w)$ from the reference \cite{MR2360316, MR2466424} into our terminology.